Patrick Francis Healy, my “middle child”, my #2 son, is getting married next weekend.

 Once home, Patrick was forced to contend with his two year old brother, Robert, who by the way was NOT quiet or tranquil.
 Nonetheless, he almost immediately slept through the night and even when he wasn’t asleep, he would just lie in his crib, taking in his new digs.
 His dad and I would look at each other and ask “Where did he come from?”

 Robert loved him and would climb into his crib in the morning to talk to him and show him the many stuffed animals adorning.
 Their bond has strengthen through the years.
 I’ve often drawn a parallel to their lives with the story of the Prodigal Son.
-(Now that would be an entirely different blog!)
+(But that would be an entirely different blog!)

 Nothing really ever rattled Patrick.
 He was happy playing with his GIJoes and reading his books on his own.
 That is, until Peter was born and his status was disrupted.
 But he quickly adjusted and life became even more fun and interesting with a little brother.